 All undergraduates should strongly consider studying abroad.
 The personal and academic benefits of such enrichment experiences can be extraordinary.
 For Jewish Studies students, there are a number of options for studying abroad, and we can almost always offer you financial support to help you pursue these opportunities.

-PSU offers semester-long programs in Tel Aviv and in Haifa, both of which are run by the Office of Global Programs.
-Information on the University of Tel Aviv program can be found here.
-Information on the University of Haifa program can be found here.
-There is also a special engineering program at the Technion University in Haifa; information can be found here.
+Penn State offers semester-long programs in Tel Aviv and in Haifa, both of which are run by the Office of Global Programs.
+Additionally, there is a special engineering program offered through Technion University in Haifa.

 Shorter Programs in Israel